truongd8593/mfix/USER_GUIDE.md

 Saves the current project.

 ### Save As

-Saves the current project as a new filenmae.
+Saves the current project as a new filename.

 ### Export Project
 ### Settings

+ - Style
+ - Enable animations
+ - Animation Speed
+ - Enable Developer Tools

 ### Help
 ### About